Red light therapy looks simple. You turn on a panel, stand in front of it, and wait. Easy, right?

 - Standing too close to high-powered panels

-- Using long sessions daily without breaks
+- Using long sessions daily without recovery breaks

-- Expecting instant results
+- Expecting immediate results

-- Ignoring how your body feels
+- Ignoring how your body actually feels

 Red light therapy works best with patience.
 Results build week by week, not overnight.

-Is More Red Light Therapy Dangerous?
+Is More Red Light Therapy Problematic?

-- Fatigue after sessions
+- Fatigue following sessions

 FAQs